zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe Systems Squad Objectives.md

 # Zowe Systems Squad - 22PI3 Objectives (August 2022 to October 2022)

+The goal for the Systems Squad this quarter is to maintain Zowe operations, support other squads, and respond to issues.

 ## Zowe v2.x

 * Review and address incoming issues